BICESTER and DISTRICT DARTS ASSOCIATION LEAGUE RULES.

 10. The Registration Cards of both teams are to be produced by the Captains.
 Each Captain shall draw the opposite teams cards.
 This will decide the order of play.
 A board to be provided, and both teams written thereon.
 The board to be placed in a prominent position and be legible to all.
 Should a player refuse to play an opponent he shall forfeit the game.
 Both Singles and Pairs draws (including Pairs substitutes) to be made prior to match commencing.

-11. That a club may enter more than one team, but any player having played for one team may not play for another.
+11. That a club may enter more than one team, Any player having played for one team may play for another at the discretion of the committee.
 By signing the Registration Card it will be deemed that the player has acquainted himself with the Rules of the Association.

 12. Young persons signed on by their team are allowed to play in establishments governed under alcohol rules and regulations at the discretion of the landlord/steward.
 They must be accompanied by an adult.